How to Share a PDF as a Link (Google Drive)

 • A PDF file on your computer or already stored in Google Drive

 Use this method when you need to share a single PDF link from your computer.
-You will upload the PDF to Google Drive, update the file access, and copy the shareable link.
+You will get the shareable link from Google Drive and, if the PDF is not yet uploaded, add it first.

-Uploaded files are usually Restricted by default.
+You can copy a PDF link from Google Drive, but others can open it only if the file access is set correctly.
+Uploaded files are Restricted by default.
 If you send a restricted link, the other person may see Request access instead of the PDF.

 1. Find your PDF in the Google Drive file list.